Sudan running out of essential medicine, fuel and wheat due to port blockade - NewsBreak

 Sudan running out of essential medicine, fuel and wheat due to port blockade

-CAIRO, Oct 3 (Reuters) - Sudan is about to run out of essential medicine, fuel and wheat after political protests forced the closure of Port Sudan, the main port in the east of the country, the cabinet said on Sunday.
+CAIRO (Reuters) -Sudan is about to run out of essential medicine, fuel and wheat after political protests forced the closure of Port Sudan, the main port in the east of the country, the cabinet said on Sunday.

 Members of eastern Sudan’s Beja tribes have blocked roads and forced Red Sea ports to close in recent weeks in protest at what they say is the region’s lack of political power and poor economic conditions there.